Driving to Palomar Observatory

 Please be aware that some on-line and GPS programs can give incorrect directions to Palomar Observatory.
 We recommend consulting the Google Maps link given above.

-If the Google link above doesn't help, please use the directions below:
+If the Google link above doesn't help, please use the directions below.

-To reach Palomar Observatory from the Los Angeles or San Diego areas, exit Interstate 15 at state highway 76 eastbound.
+Exit Interstate 15 at state highway 76 eastbound.
 Follow the signs to Palomar Mountain.
 Twenty five miles (40 km) from the interchange, County Road S6 (also known as South Grade Road) exits (5 miles/8 km past Valley Center Road) in a "Y" to the left and climbs to the Palomar summit.
 S6 ends at the Observatory gates.

-To reach the Observatory from the Palm Springs Area, take Route 74 west to 371 south, then Route 79 east and south (toward Indio), then Route 76 west to S7 up to Palomar Mountain and after 11 miles (18 km) on S7 bear right onto S6 another 4.5 miles (7 km) to the Observatory parking lot.
+Take Route 74 west to 371 south, then Route 79 east and south (toward Indio), then Route 76 west to S7 up to Palomar Mountain and after 11 miles (18 km) on S7 bear right onto S6 another 4.5 miles (7 km) to the Observatory parking lot.

 Visitor parking is only available in the visitor parking lot; please keep left at the entry way.
 Visitor overnight parking is not permitted at the Observatory, and the visitor parking lot will be closed and locked promptly at 3:00 pm Standard Time (4:00 pm Daylight Savings Time).